 How to get to Monument Valley

 Because of its location, the park can be reached from different states, such as Arizona, Utah, Nevada, and New Mexico.

 Here are the main distances to get to Monument Valley:

 - Arizona: 180 miles from the Grand Canyon (South Rim), 125 miles from Page, and 320 miles from Phoenix;

-- Getting to Monument Valley from Utah: 380 miles from Salt Lake City, 150 miles from Moab, and 240 miles from Zion National Park;
+- Utah: 380 miles from Salt Lake City, 150 miles from Moab, and 240 miles from Zion National Park;

 - Nevada: 400 miles from Las Vegas;